Louis Odumegwu Ojukwu: Life and career

-Ojukwu started his professional career at the Agricultural department before leaving to join John Holt as a tyre sales clerk.
+Ojukwu started his professional career at the Agricultural department before leaving to join John Holt as a sales clerk.
 He also incorporated a textile company in Onitsha to supplement his income during this period.
 At John Holt, he noticed the severe strain a lack of adequate transportation had on Eastern textile traders.
 He left to create his own transport company to improve the trading environment for Nigerian traders.

 His success was also oiled by the economic boom after World War II, working with the West African Railway Company and the newly inaugurated produce boards, he provided his fleet for commodity transportation and for other traders use.
 As a transporter he had his own transport company (Ojukwu Transport Limited) which was the first major transport company to move the easterners to Lagos from the Asaba end of the Niger river after they might have crossed over from Onitsha on a boat.

 During the 1950s, he diversified his interest, bought some industries, invested heavily in the real estate sector and became a director in numerous major corporations including the state-owned Nigerian National Shipping Line.
 He was a member of the board of Nigerian Coal Corporation, Shell Oil, D'Archy, and African Continental Bank.

-During the period of pre-independence and in the First Republic, Ojukwu was an active member and donor to the political party, NCNC.
-He was a one-time member of the House of Representative.
 In 1958, he was chairman of the Eastern Region Development Corporation and the Eastern Regional Marketing Board.

 On 1 May 1, 1953, he was appointed head of an NCNC peace committee and given power to choose most of the committee's members.
 The committee was charged with the responsibility of restoring peace in the regional House of Assembly.
 His views on policy were a little bit capitalistic and right of Zik's socialist undertones.

 He was a co-author of a report on the Economic Mission to Europe and North America with Azikiwe, the report recommended the investment of extra funds from the produce marketing board in a regional bank and public corporations to stimulate economic development.